.

 The arrival of May brings warmer soil, longer days, and the perfect conditions for vegetable gardeners to truly kick their growing season into high gear.
 As spring firmly establishes itself across most regions, May represents that sweet spot in the gardening calendar—when the threat of frost has largely passed (at least after mid-month) but the scorching heat of summer hasn’t yet arrived.
 This golden window offers both beginner and experienced gardeners an opportunity to plant a wide variety of vegetables that will flourish in the months ahead.

-The vegetables you plant now will form the backbone of your summer harvests, providing fresh, nutritious produce straight from garden to table during the peak growing months.
+The vegetables you plant in May will form the backbone of your summer harvests, providing fresh, nutritious produce straight from garden to table during the peak growing months.

 In this guide, we’ll explore which vegetables thrive when planted in May, how to give them the best start, and how to time your sowings for continuous harvests throughout the summer and into fall.
 Armed with this knowledge, you’ll be able to maximise your garden’s productivity during one of the most crucial planting months of the year.